mariellefoster/marf-books/README.md

 - E. L. Konigsberg: From the Mixed-up Files of Mrs. Basil E. Frankweiler
 - Martha Wells: Network Effect
 - N. K. Jemisin: The City We Became
+- Bruce Rabin: Stress for Mental and Physical Health and Longevity

 ## Next
 - Nghi Vo: The Empress of Salt and Fortune